Myth: Wearing a hat causes hair loss

-You may notice than some of your fallen hairs have a small white lump at the root and therefore you think that the root of the hair has also been removed.
-This white bead is simply part of the hair follicle lining which is similar to skin and, like your skin, is continuously being replaced.
+False!
+If you notice that some of your fallen hairs have a small white lump or bulb at the root, you shouldn’t worry.
+This does not mean that the root of your hair has been removed, or that the follicle is dead.
+This white bead is simply part of the hair follicle lining, which is similar to skin and, like your skin, is continuously being shed and replaced.